Austin Location

 Always have the right defense attorney, even for a misdemeanor charge, as the penalties can be serious.

-The Austin trespassing defense lawyers at the Law Offices of David D. White are available around the clock to best serve you.
+The Austin trespassing defense lawyers at the Law Offices of David D. White are available around the clock to serve your defense needs.
 If you are arrested for trespassing, please contact our offices as soon as possible.
-We will fight for you!
+The Law Office of David D. White, PLLC will defend your rights.

 608 West 12th Street, Suite B Austin, TX 78701